TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SSD1331/README.md

 </details>

-Once you got this example to run, comment-out the software SPI constructor, and comment-in the hardware SPI constructor, then repeat.
+Once you get this example to run with software SPI, comment out the software SPI constructor and uncomment the hardware SPI constructor.
+Then, repeat the tests.

 ````c++
 // Software-defined SPI pins: